Relative Ding and $K$-stability of toric Fano manifolds in low dimensions: Lists of uniform relative Ding stability of toric Fano manifolds

-In \cite[Table $1,2,3$]{N98}, Nakagawa listed the vector $(a_1, \ldots, a_n)$ for all Fano polytopes in dimension up to 4.
-Using this result, one can readily find $\theta$ and $M_P$ from toric data.
-The following example shows the way to compute $M_P$.
+In \cite[Table $1,2,3$]{N98}, Nakagawa listed the vector $(\theta_{1}, \ldots, \theta_n)$ for all Fano polytopes in dimension up to four.
+Instead of applying $\eqref{potential_fun}$, one can also use his list to compute $\theta_{X_P}$ and $M_{X_P}$ from the polytope data.
+We used the software packages Normaliz \cite{Normaliz} and Maxima\footnote{Maxima is available from http://maxima.sourceforge.net/.} for our computations.
+See \cite[Section $5.1$]{YZ19} for more details.